mlmargotto/DecSecOpsTools/docs/_posts/2015-08-12-cissp-vs-ceh-vs-security.md

 resulted in an interesting discussion, so I thought that I would share it and my response.**

-<em>OPINIONS wanted: Ok all of my professional FB friends.
-I am looking at
-possibly taking some training and obtaining new certifications down a slightly different branch in my IT career.
-I am looking at taking a Cyber Security program, in the end I will have my CompTIA Security+, CompTIA Advanced Security Practitioner and Certified Ethical Hacker (CEH) certifications to add to my toolbox of skills.</em>
+_OPINIONS wanted: Ok all of my professional FB friends.
+I am looking at possibly taking some training and obtaining new certifications down a slightly different branch in my IT career.
+I am looking at taking a Cyber Security program, in the end I will have my CompTIA Security+, CompTIA Advanced Security Practitioner and Certified Ethical Hacker (CEH) certifications to add to my toolbox of skills._

-<em> I have been in the consulting world for most of my IT career and am
-looking for feedback on what the perceived value of these certifications are.
+_ I have been in the consulting world for most of my IT career and am looking for feedback on what the perceived value of these certifications are.
-If you are in a position to make a decision at your company would you be looking to hire a CEH to test your companies security?</em>
+If you are in a position to make a decision at your company would you be looking to hire a CEH to test your companies security?_

-<em> I know there is a huge need for cyber security, I guess I'm wondering if
-there are enough businesses willing to pay for it and what those businesses look like.
-Maybe cause I don't think I could sit at a desk at one company and do the job all day.</em>
+_ I know there is a huge need for cyber security, I guess I'm wondering if there are enough businesses willing to pay for it and what those businesses look like.
+Maybe cause I don't think I could sit at a desk at one company and do the job all day._
-<em> Any and all thoughts are welcome. --Mike</em>
+_ Any and all thoughts are welcome. --Mike_

 <hr>